Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Sparse Coverage Functions with Any Size Sets

 for all~$i \in [m]$ and~$\ell, \ell' \in [k]$.
 Next, we iteratively increase the number of integral elements in our fractional $k$-coloring by a random procedure that maintains the value of~$Y^{(0)}$ in expectation while bounding the rounding error of~$F^s_i$ in each iteration.
 As a result, the integral $k$-coloring~$\chi$ has small discrepancy \wrt~$\F^s$.

 Notably, this approach only considers the discrepancy of the \emph{small sets} in~$\Ss^s$.
 This raises the question of whether our approach yields any discrepancy property for the \emph{big sets} in~$\Ss^b$.
-Observe that if all sets in~$\Ss^b$ contain with high probability at least one element of each color \wrt~$\chi$, then this implies zero discrepancy \wrt~$\F^b$ with high probability.
-Formally, we capture this condition as \emph{$k$-rainbow sets} (see \cref{def:rainbow-sets}).
+Observe that if each set in~$\Ss^b$ is with high probability a $k$-rainbow set \wrt~$\chi$ (see \cref{def:rainbow-sets}), then this implies zero discrepancy \wrt~$\F^b$ with high probability.
 Combining these two ideas, we show the following lemma throughout this section.

 \begin{lemma} For any~$t,k \in \N$, let~$n > \Omega (t \cdot \ln(tk))$.
 Let~$s = \sAllSetst$ and $\F^s = \{f^s_1, \dotsc , f^s_m: \set{0,1}^n \rightarrow \R \}$ be a $t$-sparse family of small set coverage functions.
 In polynomial time, we can compute a $k$-coloring $\chi : [n] \rightarrow [k]$ such that with high probability each~$S \in \Ss^b$ is a $k$-rainbow set \wrt~$\chi$ and